Input mask

 In computer programming, an input mask refers to a string expression, defined by a developer, that constrains user input.
 It can be said to be a template, or set format that entered data must conform to, ensuring data integrity by preventing transcription errors.
 The syntax of this string expression differs between implementations, but the fundamental input types are all supported.
+The requirement specified by an input mask (for example, a date format) can also be enforced as an output mask (for example, governing how output will be presented to the user when several stylings are viable options).

 Some frequent uses of input masks include entry of telephone numbers, ZIP or postal codes, times and dates.